Profile Monitoring via Eigenvector Perturbation: Simulations

 \section{Simulations}

-In this section, we detail two simulation studies and their results.
-The first simulation study compares the proposed eigenvector perturbation control chart against other nonparametric and semiparametric profile monitoring procedures with multiple predictors.
-Due to the good performance of the proposed control chart in the first simulation study, the second simulation study aims to identify under what conditions the performance begins to degrade.
+In this section, we detail results from simulation studies.
+The first simulation study compares the EP control chart against existing nonparametric and semiparametric profile monitoring methods.
+The second simulation study aims to identify conditions that degrade performance of our method.
+Supplementary materials address technical details regarding control limit calibration, scenario details, two competitors' performances, an illustrative example using distinct, dependent predictors between time steps, and effect size calibration.